 Qualitative research methods

 Qualitative research is about finding out not just what people think, but why they think it.
 It's about getting people to talk about their opinions so you can understand their motivations and feelings.

 Qualitative market research can be valuable when you are developing new products or coming up with new marketing initiatives and you want to test reactions and refine your approach.

 Market research can also help you develop your products and services and make sure they meet the needs of your target audience.
-For instance, if you run a restaurant and you want to introduce a new lunch menu, you could invite a small group of local people to come and taste the food and give you feedback on your dishes, service and proposed pricing.
+For instance, if you run a restaurant and you want to introduce a new menu, you could invite local people to come and give you feedback on your dishes, service and proposed pricing.

-It's vital to find an independent person to do the job - that way, they'll remain unbiased and the people they are interviewing will feel they can speak honestly.
+It's vital to find an independent person to do the job, such as a professional market researcher - that way, they'll remain unbiased and the interviewees will feel they can speak honestly.

 What can qualitative research tell you?

-- What customers or prospects think and feel about your product or service.
+- what customers or prospects think and feel about your product or service;

-- How price affects decision-making.
+- how price affects decision-making;

-- Whether there is demand for a new product or service.
+- whether there is demand for a new product or service.